-Distribution: In Washington from Mt.
-Adams south; Washington south to central Oregon.
+Distribution: Occurring in the Cascades Range in Washington from Mt Adams south; Washington to central Oregon.

 Habitat: Dry, sandy, open or sparsely wooded slopes at moderate elevations to subalpine meadows.